norulshahlam/tutorials-data-audit/README.md

 Run the endpoint `/audit/contactsPretty` first, and it will save for you your custom audit mapping.

     SELECT commit, commit_id, version, id, author, type, field_name, old_value, new_value, commit_date FROM AUDIT_MAPPED order by commit_date desc
+## Use case

-## There will be preloaded data, so you can access right away
+There will be preloaded data, so you can access the audit right away

     add 2 new records
     edit both records